 Bangers and Mash is definitely served up at a lot of Irish pubs here in the Boston area.
 My quick research suggests it may have originated in Britain as opposed to Ireland, but I think we can include it here.
 This Bangers and Mash with Onion-Mustard Gravy from the Suburban Soap Box looks hard to pass up!

 Ireland can’t lay claim to inventing Shepherd’s Pie, but it sure is a popular dish there.
 I enjoyed Shepherd’s Pie with a pint for a pub lunch nearly every day the last time I was making my way around Ireland.
-I love the way the serve this potato laden dish with a side dish of potatoes, just to make sure you get enough.
-Anyway, here’s a great looking Savory Irish Shepherd’s Pie recipe for this category.
+I love the way they serve this potato laden dish with a side dish of potatoes, just to make sure you get enough.
+I will share my Beef Shepherd’s Pie recipe for this category.
 Our roundup, what to serve with shepherd’s pie, gives you 25+ ideas of how to round out this classic dish.